jQAssistant/dev-space-for-github-templates/.github/ISSUE_TEMPLATE/custom.md

 would like...
 to that...

+### Addtional information on the requested Feature
+_Remove this hint: Feel free to let us know what ever you wan't :wink:_

 ### How to Test
 _Remove this hint: How can we test if the feature works as you expect it to work?_